You might be wondering...

 When we started our brewing program, we gathered some ambitious and talented people, grew some epically luscious beards and bought a bunch of flannel shirts.
 We then started using traditional methods and all-natural ingredients to carefully craft beer we were proud of.
 As you can tell, we’re not breaking the mould or reinventing the wheel here.
 All beer is crafted with care and made using time-honoured processes.
 Ours just happens to be crafted by critically lauded brewers with 35 years of collective brewing experience that encapsulates both German and American brewing techniques.

 When it comes to our coffee, we ethically source our beans from around the globe and meticulously roast them on the big red machine, our 25lb Probat roaster.
-Ranging from single-origins to unique blends, our coffee program expands on a nigh daily basis and is built on 8 years of industry know-how.
-We even supply our beer team with signature roasts that they include in whatever new concoction they have brewing.
+Ranging from single-origins to unique blends, our coffee program expands on a nigh daily basis and is built on earnest elbow grease and 8 years of industry know-how.
+We even supply our beer team with signature roasts for them to include in whatever new concoction they have brewing.

 At the end of the day, we pour our hearts into everything we do, perpetually crafting with character, care and creativity.
 We’re passionate about coffee, beer and food, and hope that translates into you loving it as well.